All the vacillating between avoidant and anxious behaviours can really mess with your head and your emotions.

 - Show them that you love them and need them, and if they show you that they love you and need you, don’t use that against them.

 As with any attachment style advice, there are differences among fearful-avoidants that makes one fearful-avoidants different from another and may determine if the advice will work or not work in your situation.
-These include past relationship experiences, what other personal stuff going on your ex’s life, and mental health issues, what their friends and family are telling them about you and the relationship, cultural background etc.
+These include past relationship experiences, there perception of you, what other personal stuff going on your ex’s life, mental health issues, what their friends and family are telling them about you and the relationship, cultural background etc.

 The core attachment style will be the same, but how they respond to certain things will be different.